sfeeser/saayn-agent/README.md

 > **The UPC Barcode System for AI-Native Codebases.**

 `saayn` is a high-integrity, sovereign CLI tool designed to orchestrate the relationship between human intent and AI execution.
-It enforces a **Zero-Trust Chunking Architecture**—treating your source files as collections of cryptographically verified "logical units" to eliminate AI hallucinations, collateral damage, and feature drift.
+It enforces a **Zero-Trust Chunking Architecture**, treating your source files as collections of cryptographically verified "logical units" to eliminate AI hallucinations, collateral damage, and feature drift.

 ### The Philosophy: "Precision over Context"